salendron/DoMachine/README.md

-# DoMachine
+---
+title: "A RaspberryPi Pico To-Do board using Micropython"
+date: 2021-02-02T18:25:12Z
+draft: false
+tags: ["blog", "howto", "raspberrypi", "raspberrypi pico", "python", "micropython", "electronics", "programming", "iot", "microcontroller"]
+cover: "/images/domachine.jpeg"
+---
 Sometimes I need a little visual hint to do things, especially when it comes to little things that I should do on repeat, like dayli or even multiple times per day.
 I'm not really someone who does a lot of sport, but I love to go bouldering.
 In my "best times" I went three times every week.
 A few weeks ago I injured my left leg and since then I was not able to go to the bouldering gym anymore.
 So, what did I do?
 Right, nothing.

 To motivate me to do at least a few exercises at home everyday I thought a little To-Do board that automatically reminds me to do something could help.

 ## How it works
 The whole solution is vers simple.
-I consists of a RaspberryPi Pico, 5 buttons and 5 LEDs.
+It consists of a RaspberryPi Pico, 5 buttons and 5 LEDs.
 Basically what it does is, that as long as the LEDs are on you have to do whatever the To-Do wants you to do.
 I just taped my execises next to the LEDs.
 As soon as you've done it, you push the button next to the To-Do and the LED is turned of until it will turn on again after a configured time.
 The fifth button is used as a snooze button.
-If you press it, it will turn of all LEDs for 12 hours.
+If you press it, it will turn of all LEDs off for 12 hours.
 Use this to turn the whole thing off over night.
 The fifth LED is next to the snooze button and simply shows that the board is on.
 It will also shut down, if you press snooze.

 ## Wiring
 Again this is a really simple project, so everythin you have to do is to connect every button to a GPIO pin on the one side and to GND on the other side.
 The same goes gor all the LEDs.
 Just make sure that you connect the shorter end of the LED to GND and not the other way arround.
 The pin numbers I used can be found in the code below.

-## The code
+## The Code
-First we neew to import Pin and setup all the pin numbers, which we connected our LEDs and Buttons to.
+First we neew to import Pin and time and setup all the pin numbers, which we connected our LEDs and Buttons to.

 ```python
 from machine import Pin